sphero-inc/sphero-sdk-microbit-python/README.md

+# Sphero SDK

+Greetings adventurous students, developers, hackers, and makers!
+RVR is one of the best starting points into the vast world of robotics, and we’re here to help you get started with using our approachable development tools.

+## First things first

+### Getting Started

+Visit our [Getting Started](http://sdk.sphero.com/getting_started) to learn more about the ins-and-outs of working with RVR, including some important details on the getting started process.

+### More information and documentation

+Visit our [SDK website](sdk.sphero.com) to find more information about RVR, the SDK and the API!

+### Where to get help

+Visit our [community forum](https://community.sphero.com/c/advanced-programming) to get help, share your project, or help others!

+### Staying up to date

+Consider [signing up](http://sdk.sphero.com/sign-up) for our SDK email list to stay current on new features being released in our robot firmware as well as our SDKs, including new platform / language support.

 # micro:bit Python SDK

 This module contains the set of commands that allow the micro:bit to communicate with the [Sphero RVR](https://www.sphero.com/rvr) robot.